-- decide the allocation of seats to political groups in accordance with the political balance rules set out in Appendix A; - receive nominations of Councillors to serve on each committee and outside body; and - appoint to those committees and outside bodies except where appointment to those bodies has been delegated by the Council or is exercisable only by the Executive; - (o) agree the scheme of delegation set out in Part 3 of this Constitution. - (p) approve the financial threshold for Key Decisions.
+- (j) appoint at least one Scrutiny Committee and such other Committees as the Council considers appropriate to deal with matters which are neither reserved to the Council Meeting nor are Executive Functions - (k) decide the size and terms of reference for those committees; - (I) decide the allocation of seats to political groups in accordance with the political balance rules set out in Appendix A; - (m) receive nominations of Councillors to serve on each committee and outside body; and - (n) appoint to those committees and outside bodies except where appointment to those bodies has been delegated by the Council or is exercisable only by the-Cabinet/ExecutiveCabinet; - (o) agree the scheme of delegation set out in Part 3 of this Constitution. - (p) approve the financial threshold for Key Decisions.